-You've heard the term mentioned several times, but what is a histogram in photography and why do you need to know anything about histograms?
-This post will help you understand what histograms are, why you should use them, and how to evaluate your exposure by looking at your histogram.
+You've heard the term mentioned several times, but what is a histogram in photography and how can they help when you shoot photos? why do you need to know anything about photography histograms?
+This post will help you understand what they are, why you should use them, and how to improve your photo exposure by looking at your histogram.

 Well, getting the perfect exposure most of the time is okay for some photographers, but, not you and me.
 It's frustrating when the camera doesn't quite get the done right.
 We're looking for a basic understanding of how looking at a histogram will help us adjust the exposure to give us the perfectly exposed photograph.
 This article will give you the understanding you need.